OmarTheMostWanted/asm/README.md

 | **l** | Long (32 bits) | `movl $1, %eax` |
 | **q** | Quad (64 bits) | `movq $1, %rax` |

-Absolutely!
-Here's a table that includes more detailed descriptions of the different types of operands:

 ## Types of Operands

 | Type | Description | Syntax  | Example |